 This righty pitcher’s big-league career consisted of just one game with the 1968 Chicago Cubs.
-His baseball days ended after the following season because of a rotator cuff injury -- but the Grambling alumnus then turned to an exciting new life as one of Hollywood’s top stuntmen.
+His baseball days ended after the following season because of a rotator cuff injury – but the Grambling alumnus then turned to an exciting new life as one of Hollywood’s top stuntmen.

-Older brother Calvin Brown -- the pioneering black stuntman who paved the way for Jophery -- described their upbringing as “community raised,” meaning that everyone in Grambling was responsible for raising the children.
+Older brother Calvin Brown – the pioneering black stuntman2 who paved the way for Jophery – described their upbringing as “community raised,” meaning that everyone in Grambling was responsible for raising the children.
 He said, “You could do no wrong, somebody was going to get you.”

 In 1963 Brown entered Grambling College (it became a university in 1974).
 Brother Calvin had graduated from there in 1957.
 A dozen Grambling Tigers have made it to the majors over the years, and Brown played with three of them: John Jeter, Ralph Garr, and Matt Alexander.
-Their coach was Ralph Waldo Emerson Jones, known to all as “Prez” because he was also the college president.
-Brown summed up this man with one simple and fitting word: “Great.”
+Their coach was Ralph Waldo Emerson Jones, known to all as Prez because he was also the college president.
+Brown summed up this man with one simple and fitting word: “Great.”4

-The Pittsburgh Pirates selected him in the 21st round of the June 1965 amateur draft, but he did not sign.
+The Pittsburgh Pirates selected Brown in the 21st round of the June 1965 amateur draft, but he did not sign.
 As a result, he was eligible for the secondary phase of the following draft, in January 1966.
 The Boston Red Sox wanted him in the fourth round, but again he decided to stay in school.
-The offers were not attractive enough.
-(He didn’t necessarily want to graduate first, Brown said in 2010.)
+The offers were not attractive enough.6 (He didn’t necessarily want to graduate first, Brown said in 2010.)

-In 1964, Jophery got his first exposure to the world of show business, thanks to Calvin.
+In 1964 Jophery got his first exposure to the world of show business, thanks to Calvin.
 He appeared (uncredited) as a policeman in an episode of the Ben Gazzara/Chuck Connors drama Arrest and Trial.
 Right then he was bitten by the show-biz bug.

 The following year, Bill Cosby became the first African-American to star in a television series.
 Before that, when black actors needed a stunt double, a white man put on blackface (“painting down,” as the practice was known).
 Cosby changed that on I Spy, insisting that Calvin Brown get the job.
-In 2009, Calvin’s friend and fellow stuntman Willie Harris said, “[Cosby] refused to let a white man double for him.”
-Jophery also did stunts, uncredited, in some episodes, while appearing onscreen as a reporter in one.
+In 2009 Calvin’s friend and fellow stuntman Willie Harris said, “[Cosby] refused to let a white man double for him.”7 Jophery also did stunts, uncredited, in some episodes, while appearing onscreen as a reporter in one.

 The Cubs selected Brown in the second round of the secondary phase of the June 1966 draft.
-It’s no surprise that the scout was legendary Negro Leaguer Buck O’Neil, who signed a number of very talented young black players in the Deep South for Chicago.
+It’s no surprise that the scout was legendary Negro Leaguer Buck O’Neil, who signed a number of very talented young black players in the Deep South for Chicago.9

-Jophery signed for a bonus estimated at anywhere from $40,000 to $90,000.
-He reported to the Cubs’ Rookie League team, Treasure Valley in Caldwell, Idaho.
+Jophery signed for a bonus estimated at anywhere from $40,000 to $90,000.10 He reported to the Cubs’ Rookie League team, Treasure Valley in Caldwell, Idaho.
 He appeared in 15 games in 1966, starting 14 and going 4-4 with a 3.72 ERA.
-He struck out 81 men in 75 innings -- but also walked 59.
+He struck out 81 men in 75 innings – but also walked 59.

 Brown moved up to Lodi in the high Class A California League for 1967.
 Eight men from that pitching staff would go on to the majors, most notably Jim Colborn.
-That May, the Nevada State Journal singled out three of them whose grand total in The Show was just five games: “Brown, [Alec] Distaso, a bonus rookie, and former Santa Clara frosh star Pat Jacquez are the fastest of the Crusher moundsmen.”
+That May the Nevada State Journal, a newspaper in Reno, singled out three of them whose grand total in “The Show” was just five games: “Brown, [Alec] Distaso, a bonus rookie, and former Santa Clara frosh star Pat Jacquez are the fastest of the Crusher moundsmen.”11

-Jophery was the starter on Opening Day 1967.
-He pitched well, won, and got off to a 5-2 start.
+Jophery was the starter on Opening Day 1967.13 He pitched well, won, and got off to a 5-2 start.
 In a game at Bakersfield, though, a line drive struck him on the middle finger of his throwing hand.
 He stayed in the game despite being unable to grip his breaking pitches.
 “That’s the worst thing I did,” he said in 1968.
 “I shouldn’t have stayed in.”
 Even so, his record stood at 7-4 when he was hit in the wrist at Modesto.
 “I was able to throw, but with no authority after that.
 And everything I threw kept coming up.”14

 Jophery was indeed reassigned to the minors in mid-March, but he went to Double-A San Antonio.
 His 1969 season was just so-so: 9-10, 4.03.
 He may have been suffering from arm problems, but looking back in 2010, Brown commented tersely, “Didn’t care.”
 That was it for his baseball career.
 He recalled that he was traded to the Expos organization, but newspaper details are lacking.

-In 2006, Jophery talked about his second career’s prerequisites.
+In 2006 Jophery talked about his second career’s prerequisites.
 “You’re an athlete.
 You couldn’t be a stuntperson without being an athlete.
 You’ve got to have a degree of insanity to do this.
 But you didn’t want crazy stuntpeople.
 They get you hurt.”
 He also described how he developed his craft. “‘The business is trial and error.
 A lot you learn on the job.
 We couldn’t practice a lot of stuff because it was too expensive.’
-He remembers being banned by Hertz because he would practice his stunt-driving in a rental car, and then invariably return it ‘slightly banged up.’”
+He remembers being banned by Hertz because he would practice his stunt-driving in a rental car, and then invariably return it ‘slightly banged up.’”20

 Brown got his first film work in 1973, the Pam Grier blaxploitation flick Coffy.
 He also had an uncredited bit part as a party guest.
 That year he also worked on Papillon, starring Steve McQueen, and the James Bond movie Live and Let Die.

-An important professional breakthrough came thanks to a baseball movie, The Bingo Long Traveling All-Stars and Motor Kings (1976).
-Thanks to his diamond experience, Brown was named stunt coordinator, although another black stuntman named Eddie Smith was reportedly displeased that Jophery had been chosen for this reason.
-This was probably because Smith, another founder of the Black Stuntmen’s Association, had more experience in stunt work.
+An important professional breakthrough came thanks to a baseball movie, The Bingo Long Traveling All-Stars (1976).
+Thanks to his diamond experience, Brown was named stunt coordinator, although another black stuntman named Eddie Smith was reportedly displeased that Jophery had been chosen for this reason.21 This was probably because Smith, another founder of the Black Stuntmen’s Association, had more experience in stunt work.
 Jophery also played third baseman Emory “Champ” Chambers.
 The appealing film featured three other real ballplayers, Leon “Daddy Wags” Wagner, Indianapolis Clowns funnyman Sam “Birmingham” Brison, and Rico Dawson.

 Before computer-generated effects came to rule moviemaking, Brown often appeared in several films a year.
-Just a few of the stunt-laden action-adventures on his résumé include Lethal Weapon, Die Hard, and Speed (in which he drove a bus over a gap in a freeway, something he discussed in an HBO documentary about the filming).
+Just a few of the stunt-laden action-adventures on his résumé are Lethal Weapon, Die Hard, and Speed (in which he drove a bus over a gap in a freeway, something he discussed in an HBO documentary about the filming).
 Other credits as stunt coordinator include Scarface (he staged the gun battles) and Action Jackson.

 In addition to his stunt work, Brown also continued to turn up frequently as a bit-part actor.
-One memorable moment came in Jurassic Park, when -- as “Worker in Raptor Pen” -- a carnosaur killed him. (“Jophery, raise the gate.”)
+One memorable moment came in Jurassic Park, when – as “Worker in Raptor Pen” – a carnosaur killed him. (“Jophery, raise the gate.”)

-In 1990, Screen Actor magazine quoted Jophery, who emphasized the idea that led to the formation of the Black Stuntmen’s Association. “‘We get very few non-descript roles. . .I pride myself in being able to do all types of shows, not just black films.
-And I do try to extend a helping hand to other qualified performers of color who are having a hard time of it.’
-Brown feels that people of color in power positions need to work with each other: ‘The black producers, directors and stars don’t always take care of their own by hiring black stunt coordinators.’”22
+In 1990, Screen Actor magazine quoted Jophery, who emphasized the idea that led to the formation of the Black Stuntmen’s Association. “‘We get very few non-descript roles. . . .
+I pride myself in being able to do all types of shows, not just black films.
+And I do try to extend a helping hand to other qualified performers of color who are having a hard time of it.’ ” The magazine added, “Brown feels that people of color in power positions need to work with each other: ‘The black producers, directors and stars don’t always take care of their own by hiring black stunt coordinators.’”22

 Brief biographical sketch of Calvin Brown at the National Visionary Leadership project: http://www.visionaryproject.org/browncalvin/

 Grambling yearbooks, official yearly NAIA stat leaders, and the NCAA Official Collegiate Baseball Guide (courtesy of Jay Sokol)